Upscale Food and Wine Pairings

 High-end wine and food pairings are a Sonoma County signature.
 And our winery chefs keep upping the luxury (lucky us!).
 Here are a few tasting favorites to pamper your palate:

-The 'elevated tasting' is just what it sounds like: a tour of the hilltop property, followed by a seated tasting in the hillside tasting room, of single vineyards wines complemented by locally sourced gourmet bites.
+The 'elevated tasting' is just what it sounds like: a tour of the hilltop property, followed by a seated tasting in the hillside tasting room, of single vineyard wines complemented by locally sourced gourmet bites.

 The space is a fitting tribute to local icon Steve MacRostie, who founded his 20-acre winery and vineyards in the Russian River Valley in 1987, and much more recently celebrated the opening of his very own tasting room.
 In keeping with the décor of rich grained woods, leathers, and glass showcasing the signature MacRostie's Scottish thistle motif, the views are expansive, and the wines are rich, like the 2011 Twin Hill Ranch Pinot Noir.
 Reservations required with at least 72 hours notice for the elevated tasting.

 MacRostie Estate House: 4605 Westside Road, Healdsburg, 707-473-9303